 Once you’ve collated all of the relevant data you can find on your target audience, it’s time to analyse it.
 Look for trends or links in their basic information.
 What’s the common gender (relatively evenly split?), age group, and location?
 From these key identifiers, a digital agency would look further into the insights contained in the persona’s data.
 Is there an even split between men aged 18-25 and women aged 45-54?
 What’s the common factor?
 Is the common location where the business is based or is the common detail in your audience’s locations that no one lives in a city?

 After the basics are laid down, get more specific.
 What are the key occupations popping up?
 Is there an average income?
 What’s their highest level of education, what sort of universities did they attend?
 Work out things like their hobbies, interests, lifestyle preferences.
 Learn about their personalities; how much time do they spend on social media, do they read, do they self-educate?

 Some digital marketers say they sit down with colleagues to discuss the personas, they throw out suggestions or theories about who the people might be.
-Other marketers say they social-stalk actual customers to make the personas as realistic as possible (creepy but effective).
+Other marketers say they social-stalk actual customers to make the personas as realistic as possible (creepy but definitely effective).

 Get to know them well

 By this point, you or your digital agency should know quite a bit about your target audience.
 It’s now time to delve a little bit deeper.
 Find the linking factors between demographics.
 Think about what your product or services achieve and what the motivation to purchase is.